Diamonds Are Forever (film): Retrospective reviews

-Twenty-five years after its release, James Berardinelli criticised the concept of a laser-shooting satellite, and the performances of Jill St. John, Norman Burton and Jimmy Dean.
+Twenty-five years after the film's release, James Berardinelli criticised the concept of a laser-shooting satellite, and the performances of Jill St. John, Norman Burton and Jimmy Dean.
 Christopher Null called St. John "one of the least effective Bond girls – beautiful, but shrill and helpless".

 According to Danny Peary, Diamonds are Forever is "one of the most forgettable movies of the entire Bond series" and that "until Blofeld's reappearance we must watch what is no better than a mundane diamond-smuggling melodrama, without the spectacle we associate with James Bond: the Las Vegas setting isn't exotic enough, there's little humour, assassins Mr. Kidd and Mr. Wint are similar to characters you'd find on The Avengers, but not nearly as amusing – and the trouble Bond gets into, even Maxwell Smart could escape."
-IGN chose it as the third worst James Bond film, behind only The Man with the Golden Gun and Die Another Day.
+IGN chose it as the third-worst James Bond film, behind only The Man with the Golden Gun and Die Another Day.

 Total Film listed Mr. Wint and Mr. Kidd, and Bambi and Thumper, as the first and second worst villains in the Bond series (respectively).